-Persons who have experienced Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking, are encouraged to seek immediate assistance from police and healthcare providers for their physical safety, emotional support and medical care.
+Persons who have experienced Sexual Misconduct, Dating and Domestic Violence, or Stalking, are encouraged to seek immediate assistance from police and healthcare providers for their physical safety, emotional support and medical care.

 District or local police can escort victims to a safe place and transport them to a hospital for medical treatment, if needed.
 District police can also provide access to a Sexual Assault Victim Resources.
 Victims who prefer not to notify the police, are strongly encouraged to seek assistance from the campus Title IX Coordinator and/or a Sexual Assault Victim Resource or counselor who can provide information on options, rights and remedies.